Podnet/ACS712/README.md

-# A blank Mongoose OS library
+# ACS712 Mongoose OS library

 ## Overview

-This blank library is intended to be used as a skeleton for deleloping Mongoose OS libraries.
+This library talks to ACS712 sensor and calculates the required current values.